MaeRaDP/403_CMPUTPSYCH/Assignment2/README.md

 ## **Print exercises:**
 - Question: Do any variables show up in the Variable Editor (for yourname.py)?
-  - Answer: No variables show up in Spyder's Variable Explorer when I run the script that prints my first name, one letter at a time.
+  - Answer: No - no variables show up in Spyder's Variable Explorer when I run the script that prints my first name, one letter at a time.

 ## **Operation exercises:**
 - Question 1: Divide 5/2 (integer format) and 5.0/2.0 (float format).
-Does python output the same values for these?
+Does Python output the same values for these?
 If you got a different answer for the two operations, explain why.
-  - Answer:
+  - Answer: Yes - Python output the same values when you do these operations 5/2 and 5.0/2.0.
 - Question 2: What does the modulo operator (%) do?
-  - Answer:
+  - Answer: The modulo operator output the remainder when dividing two integers.
+(E.g., it output 2 for 90 % 4)
 - Question 3: What do these operators do: ** and //?
   - Answer:
+  - ** operator - it raises number on the left of ** to the power of the number on the left of **.
+(E.g., 10 ** 3 output 1000)
+  - // operator - divides the number on the left of // with the number on the right and output the smallest integer.
+(E.g., 15 // 6 output 2)
-- Question 4: Does python follow order of operations?
+- Question 4: Does Python follow order of operations?
-  - Answer:
+  - Answer: Yes - Python follows order of operations.
+(E.g., 1 + 6 + 8 * 9 / 3 output 31.0)

 ## **Variable exercises:**
 - Question 1: Do any variables show up in the Variable Editor?